hoppscotch/hoppscotch/README.md

 - `TRACE` - Performs a message loop-back test along the path to the target resource
 - `<custom>` - Some APIs use custom request methods such as `LIST`.
 Type in your custom methods.

-🌈 **Make it yours:** Customizable combinations for background, foreground and accent colors — [customize now ✨](https://hoppscotch.io/settings).
+🌈 **Make it yours:** Customizable combinations for background, foreground and accent colors — [customize now](https://hoppscotch.io/settings).

 **Theming**